cookiefactory/handbook/src/tools.md

 Slack is our main communication tool.
 You can reach every team member of thomann.io via Slack.

-## Kenjo

-Kenjo is our people & culture tool.
-It's used for all people-related tasks:
-- requesting vacation
-- calling in sick
-- setting and tracking unit/community/team/personal goals
-- download paychecks
-- etc.

 ### #announcements, #slackcast and #review-1

 `#announcements` is used for must-have/must-know information.
 For example new employees starting, old ones leaving.
 Assembly documentation, sign ups for team events...
 Announcements made should always use the **@Channel** mention.